 This is our initial public offering and no public market currently exists for shares of our common stock.
-We are offering our shares as described in this prospectus.
-We expect the initial public offering price of our shares of common stock to be between \$14.00 and \$16.00 per share.
-Our common stock has been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol "HASI."
+We are offering shares of our common stock as described in this prospectus at the initial public offering price of \$12.50 per share.
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "HASL"